mj-linane/OR-CS4All-Python-Examples/1.intro-sprite-game/14-if-else-statements/14-if-else-statements.md

   game.splash("set high score")
 ```

-## Concept: `if else` statement
+## Concept: `elif` statement

-Using `if-else` allows us to split all comparisons into two categories - either the comparison is true or false (not true).
+Using `elif` allows us to split all comparisons into two categories - either the comparison is true or false (not true).

 What if we needed to split a comparison into three or four categories?